jjpsos/ramp/framework/docs/FRAMEWORK.md

 **$request = \JimSos\Framework\Http\Request::createFromGlobals();**

-This is an interface can be swapped out for a more complex implementation without affecting the rest of the framework code.
+This is an interface that can be swapped out for a more complex implementation without affecting the rest of the framework code.

 ## (6.2) Response Class